stack of alloy steel tubes

 Some steel alloys, such as stainless steel, also have a higher resistance to corrosion, which protects the material from rust and degradation in harsh environments or when exposed to corrosive substances.

-Finally, steel alloys are malleable and can bend to meet specific requirements by adjusting the composition of alloying elements.
+Finally, alloy steel is malleable and can be shaped to meet specific requirements by adjusting the composition.
 This malleability allows for numerous properties, such as hardness, toughness, heat resistance, and formability, making steel alloys highly versatile for various applications.

 Alloy steel has numerous applications across various industries, including construction and infrastructure, where its strength and toughness make it a suitable material for structural components like beams, columns, and bridges.